Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 # H4.
 Victor’s Plan
 <span class="citation"><em>This scene takes place in Chapter 5: Area N3t.</em></span>

-As the players depart the refugee camp, one among them receives the following *sending* spell from [[Non-Player Characters#Victor Vallakovich|Victor]]: “Did you find her?
+As the players depart the refugee camp, one among them receives the following *sending* spell from [[Personnages Non-Joueurs#Victor Vallakovich|Victor]]: “Did you find her?
 Come back to the attic.
 I have a plan.”

 When the players return to Victor’s workroom at the Burgomaster’s mansion, he provides them with the following information: